Yandex Cloud

 gRPC API

-1. Go to the folder page and select Managed Service for Greenplum.
+1. Navigate to the folder dashboard and select Yandex MPP Analytics for PostgreSQL.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To delete a cluster, run the command:
+To delete a cluster, run this command:

 yc managed-greenplum cluster delete <cluster_name_or_ID>

-You can request the cluster ID and name with a list of clusters in the folder.
+You can get the cluster ID and name with the list of clusters in the folder.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.